Most people have faced the problem of low water pressure at one time or another.

 3. Changes In The Temperature

-A rising temperature in your home’s plumbing system can cause the water to expand and exert more significant pressure.
-The hot water heater can also cause this.
+Increased temperatures in your plumbing can cause water to expand, leading to greater pressure.
+Your hot water heater might also play a role in this.

 4. Defective Water Pressure Regulator